The Moot Court Board aims to further the art of appellate, trial, and skills advocacy at Drake Law School.

 Lucas Asbury, Timothy Cullen, Joshua Hughes, Kerrigan Owens

 Each year this award is presented to a senior student who is judged by the moot court adviser to have given the most outstanding overall performance in moot court competitions throughout his or her law school career.
 The annual cash award is funded by the Rodney L. Hudson Family Foundation, established in honor of Rodney L. Hudson, LW’16, whose career exemplified excellence in advocacy.

-This annual cash award, funded by the Cedar Rapids, Iowa, law firm of Moyer & Bergman, is presented to the student who submits the best brief for the Supreme Court Competition.
+This annual cash award, funded by the law firm Simmons Perrine Moyer Bergman PLC, is presented to the student who submits the best brief for the Supreme Court Competition.
 The recipient is chosen on the basis of superior writing skills that communicate an issue position based upon an innovative, creative, and concise approach.
 The award is named for M. Gene Blackburn, LW’55, in recognition of his dedication to the development of appellate advocacy while a professor at Drake Law School.

 This award is given annually to an alumnus for his or her generosity and dedication to the Drake Law School Moot Court Program.